|

 have simple philosophy, we teach you a movement, when you can perform it

-sucessfully, we will teach you the next.
-Until you can perform it sucessfully,
+successfully, we will teach you the next.
+Until you can perform it

-we work with you on that movement.
-Advancement within Wing Chun therefore is
+successfully, we work with you on that movement.
+Advancement within Wing Chun

 |